 What is Sativa?

 Also known as Cannabis Sativa, this type originated in countries or places with warm or hot climates.
 These are countries like Central America, Southeast Asia, and western parts of Asia.
-These plants grow tall and thin compared to their counterpart Indicas, who tend to grow small and thick.
-Most Sativas have fingerlike shape leaves.
+These plants grow tall and thin compared to their counterpart Indicas, which tend to grow small and thick.
+Most Sativas have fingerlike shaped leaves.
 They also take a longer time to mature.

-Example of popular Sativa strains is Durban Poison, Acapulco Gold, and Panama Red.
-These strains are best known for their psychedelic, energy, and creativity boosting effects.
+Examples of popular Sativa strains are Durban Poison, Acapulco Gold, and Panama Red.
+These strains are best known for their psychedelic, energy, and creativity-boosting effects.
 They are also very popular among cannabis connoisseurs.

 Effects of Sativa Strains